Xangis/VorbitalPlayer/README.md

 1. Added ability to drag song position slider to change location in MP3 files.
 2. Added ability to drag song position slider to change location in Ogg Vorbis files.
+3. Added ability to drag song position slider to change location in WAV, SND, AIFF, and FLAC files.
-3. Now reports length and play progress for Ogg Vorbis files.
+4. Now reports length and play progress for Ogg Vorbis files.
+5. Updated Qt from 5.7 to 5.8.
+6. Updated Wavpack library from 4.80.0 to version 5.1.0
 ??.
 Added ability to drag song position slider to change location in Wavpack files with length specified (unable to test).

+Libraries used to build version 4.4 on Windows:

+PortAudio ???
+libogg version 1.3.2
+libvorbis 1.3.5
+libsndfile 1.0.27
+Qt 5.8
+wavpack version 5.1.0
+libmpg123 1.23.8

 Version 4.31 Changes (October 2016):

 1. Improved display of songs with a period in the middle of the filename.

+Libraries used to build version 4.31 on Windows:

+PortAudio ???
+libogg version 1.3.2
+libvorbis 1.3.5
+libsndfile 1.0.27
+Qt 5.7
+wavpack version 4.80.0
+libmpg123 1.23.8

 Version 4.3 Changes (Octtober 2016):